Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Discussion and Limitation

-Self-supervised learning (SSL) can benefit from training with massive amount of unlabeled data, which has brought many promising results \cite{bert,gpt1,gpt2,gpt3,mae,beit,moco3,chen2021visualgpt}.
+Self-supervised learning (SSL) can benefit from training with a massive amount of unlabeled data, which has brought many promising results \cite{bert,gpt1,gpt2,gpt3,mae,beit,moco3}.
 However, their high computational demands remain a significant concern under large-scale pretraining.
 In our study, we observe that the local masked reconstruction (LoMaR) for generative SSL is more efficient than the global version used by the influential works of MAE \cite{mae} and BEiT \cite{beit}.
-LoMaR demonstrates good generalization in image classification, instance segmentation and object detection; it can be easily incorporated into both MAE and BEiT.
-LoMaR holds the promise to scale up SSL to even bigger datasets and higher resolution \cite{clip,JFT} as well as more computation-intensive datasets such as videos \cite{miech2019howto100m}.
+LoMaR demonstrates good generalization in image classification, instance segmentation, and object detection; it can be easily incorporated into both MAE and BEiT.
+LoMaR holds the promise to scale up SSL to even bigger datasets and higher resolution \cite{clip,JFT} datasets.
+LoMaR can also be extended to video analysis, where the computation problem is even more severe.

-Another advantage of LoMaR lies in efficiency gain when the number of image patches increases, such as for the high-resolution images or small patches of 8$\times$8.
-The primary reason is that LoMaR restricts the self-attention within a local window, and its computational complexity grows linearly with the number of sampled windows per image.
+Another advantage of LoMaR is its efficiency gains when the number of image patches increases in high-resolution images such as 384$\times$384 and 448$\times$448 or even larger.
+The primary reason is that LoMaR restricts self-attention within a small region, and its computational complexity grows linearly with the number of sampled regions per image.
 This characteristic enables efficient pretraining under high image resolution, which would be prohibitively expensive for other SSL methods.
 It can benefit many vision tasks such as object detection or instance segmentation, which require dense prediction at the pixel level.

-Despite the high pretraininig efficiency gain of LoMaR over other baselines for high-resolution images, LoMaR's efficiency improvement over lower-resolution images is somewhat limited compared to MAE \cite{mae}.
-While training the same number of epochs on 224$\times$224 images, LoMaR is 2.2$\times$ faster than BEiT \cite{beit} which also has masked patches as the encoder input, but it consumes around 10\% extra pretraining time than MAE.
-This phenomenon is mainly due to two reasons: 1) The MAE encoder takes as input only the visible patches, but the LoMaR encoder takes the masked patches in addition, which results in a similar number of patches under low resolution.
-2) LoMaR also adopts a contextual-aware relative positional encoding \cite{wu2021rethinking}, which introduces additional computation.
-However, its efficiency can be further improved by either under-sampling the windows or moving the masked patches into the later encoder layers.
-We hope the local masked reconstruction idea can be adapted into a more efficient model architecture in future work.